alpacabar/Sensitivity-Analysis-on-Panoramic-Xray/README.md

 Programming Language: Python

 Libraries:
-- torch for PyTorch-based computations
+- torch: For PyTorch-based computations.
-- ultralytics for YOLOv8
+- ultralytics: For YOLOv8 model detection.
-- opencv-python for image processing
+- opencv-python: For image processing tasks.
-- matplotlib for visualization
+- matplotlib: For data visualization.
-- numpy for numerical operations
+- numpy: For numerical computations.
-- Pillow for image handling
+- Pillow: For image handling.
-- scipy for optimization
+- scipy: For optimization tasks.

+xoxo